Degree of recurrence of generic diffeomorphisms: Discretizations of sequences of linear maps

 \begin{theoreme}[Haj\'os, \cite{MR0006425}] Let $\Lambda$ be a lattice of $\R^n$.
 Then the collection of squares $\{B_\infty(\lambda,1/2)\}_{\lambda\in\Lambda}$ tiles $\R^n$ if and only if in a canonical basis of $\R^n$ (that is, permuting coordinates if necessary), $\Lambda$ admits a generating matrix which is upper triangular with ones on the diagonal. \end{theoreme}

 \begin{rem} The kind of questions addressed by Haj\'os theorem are in general quite delicate.
-For example, we can wonder what happens if we do not suppose that the centres of the cubes form a lattice of $\R^n$.
+For example, one can wonder what happens without the assumption that the centres of the cubes form a lattice of $\R^n$.
 O. H. Keller conjectured in \cite{zbMATH02567416} that the conclusion of Haj\'os theorem is still true under this weaker hypothesis.
 This conjecture was proven to be true for $n\le 6$ by O. Perron in \cite{MR0003041,MR0002185}, but remained open in higher dimension until 1992, when J. C. Lagarias and P. W. Shor proved in \cite{MR1155280} that Keller's conjecture is false for $n\ge 10$ (this result was later improved by \cite{MR1920144} which shows that it is false as soon as $n\ge 8$; the case $n=7$ is to our knowledge still open). \end{rem}

 Combining Haj\'os theorem with Proposition~\ref{CalculTauxModel}, we obtain that the equality $\overline\tau^k=1$ occurs if and only if the lattice given by the matrix $M_{A_1,\cdots,A_k}$ satisfies the conclusions of Haj\'os theorem\footnote{Of course, this property can be obtained directly by saying that the density is equal to 1 if and only if the rate of injectivity of every matrix of the sequence is equal to 1.}.
-The heuristic suggested by the phenomenon of concentration of the measure is that if we perturb ``randomly'' any sequence of matrices, we will go ``far away'' from the lattices satisfying Haj\'os theorem and then the rate of injectivity will be close to 0.
+The heuristic suggested by the phenomenon of concentration of the measure is that if we perturb ``randomly'' any sequence of matrices, we will go ``far away'' from the lattices satisfying Haj{\'o}s theorem and then the rate of injectivity will be close to 0.